"The uniform makes for brotherhood, since when universally adopted

 Each Scout is responsible to provide his own camping gear, such as a frame pack, mess kit and other personal items, as well as a tent (which may not be needed on every trip if shared tent arrangements are made).

 For use on camping trips, Troop 71 will provide gear such as stoves, coolers, overhead tarps, grills and cooking utensils and also maintains an array of backpacks and tents for temporary use as needed.
 Before purchasing camping gear you may be uncertain about, speak with the Quartermaster about borrowing from the Troop to try out on a trip or two.
 We recommend researching the gear thoroughly online or elsewhere and speaking with an experienced Scout or leader about the various types in order to make an informed decision before buying.
-The following are some useful resources on camping gear guides and retailers to get you started.
+Below are some useful resources on camping gear guides and retailers to get you started.

 SCOUTS SHOULD WRITE THEIR NAME IN PERMANENT MARKER ON ALL SCOUT CLOTHING, BOOKS & GEAR.